Phoenix-Finance/PhxContractAddressInfo/README.md

 # PhxContractAddressInfo
-All address info of deployed contract for phx product
+All addresses info of deployed contracts for phx products